-Water may not be the most exciting beverage in a world of iced mocha cappuccinos, but you literally can’t live without it.
-So how much do you really need to drink in a day?
+Water may not be the most exciting beverage in a world of iced mocha cappuccinos and matcha teas, but you literally can’t live without it.
+So how much water should you drink a day?
 Well, let’s dive into some numbers.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy